-This article was originally published in the Conservation Voters for Idaho blog on April 24, 2019
+This article originally appeared on the Conservation Voters for Idaho website on April 24, 2019.

 When it comes to public lands, there is a clear disconnect between everyday Idahoans and the legislators who are supposed to represent our values and priorities.
 This was made abundantly clear throughout the legislative session when legislators brought forward three prominent anti-public lands bills.
 Approximately 62% (34.5 million acres) of Idaho is public land.
 For the majority of us this is a source of pride and one of the reasons we love Idaho.

 A recent study by Colorado College found that 74% of Idahoans “say the ability to live near, recreate on, and enjoy public lands like national forests, parks or trails, is a significant factor in their choice to live in the West.”
 Idahoans view these lands as an asset that warrants protection and support.
 Meanwhile, our legislators consistently characterized 62% of our land as a burden to our state that needs “fixing.”

 “…it makes no sense to leave public land under federal control.”
 Rep Zito (District 23), Co-sponsor of House Bill 162

 Sixteen co-sponsors signed on to support House Bill 162, which sought to create a Federal Lands Council to interfere with federal land management.
 This is the same cohort of legislators that created a similar committee less than a decade ago with the intention of transferring all public lands into state control, even though federal control is what guarantees us as citizens access to that land.

 Legislators saw overwhelming opposition to their public lands views when nearly 500 public lands advocates joined us at the Statehouse, and hundreds more called and emailed from across the state to oppose H162.